hkjj293/proformajs-vue3-perform-tauri/README.md

 npm run tauri build --target i686-pc-windows-msvc
 ```

+### Output files
-### The executables should be output to `src-tauri/target/release` while bundles are in `src-tauri/target/release/bundle`
+The executables should be output to `src-tauri/target/release` while bundles are in `src-tauri/target/release/bundle`